rkansal47/website/content/project/GRAD/index.md

 ---
 title: 'GRAD: An interactive graph-based degree planning app'
 summary: Created an app for visualizing course requirements with a user-friendly UI.
 I was the Back-end and Algorithms Lead for a team of 10, and personally wrote the server, scraping and graphing algorithms for the app.
-We ended up being one of the eight finalists out of 60 groups in the UCSD software engineering course.
+We were one of 8 finalists out of 60 projects in the UCSD 2018 software engineering course.
 tags:
 - comp
 date: "2017-03-27T00:00:00Z"